tdwg/website/conferences/2024/biss-extended-abstract-call/index.md

 toc: true
 ---

-_Last updated 22 July 2024_
+_Last updated 29 July 2024_

 ## Breaking News!

-Have you given up on a BISS abstract because you can’t make the July 15th deadline?
+Have you given up on a BISS abstract because you can’t make the deadline?

 **_Don’t worry, We have a solution for you!_**